oicr-gsi/shesmu/language.md

 Evaluates _testexpr_ and if true, returns _trueexpr_; if false, returns _falseexpr_.
 _testexpr_ must be boolean and both _trueexpr_ and _falseexpr_ must have the same type.

+- `IfDefined` _tests_ `Then` _trueexpr_ `Else` _falseexpr_

+Performs a conditional compilation.
+The _tests_ are a comma-separated list of constant names or `Function` + function names.
+If all of these items are defined, _trueexpr_ is used; otherwise, _falseexpr_ is used.
+It's important to note that, unlike `If`, this is a compile time decisions.
+Therefore, _trueexpr_ and _falseexpr_ don't have to return the same type and the unused path can depend on constants and functions that are not defined.

+This expression is intended for use with the simulator's constants.
+This allows embedding logic like:

+     Where IfDefined shesmu::simulator::run
+       Then shesmu::simulator::run == run_name
+       Else True

+to allow the simulator to be used as a diagnostic tool.

 - `For` _var_ `In` _expr_`:` _modifications..._ _collector_

 Takes the elements in a dictionary, list, JSON blob, or optional and process them using the supplied